Ouachita National Forest: Features

-The forest contains extensive woodlands of stunted Northern Red Oak, White Oak, post oak, and Blackjack Oak at elevations over 2500 ft and on steep, dry slopes.
+The endangered and rare maple-leaf oak occurs in the forest, which also contains extensive woodlands of stunted Northern Red Oak, White Oak, post oak, and Blackjack Oak at elevations over 2500 ft and on steep, dry slopes.
 Much of these woodlands, being of little commercial value, were never logged and the extent of old growth forest within them may total nearly 800000 acre.
 There are also old-growth woodlands of Eastern Redcedar, Gum Bumelia, Winged Elm, and Yaupon along some streams.
 These vast unbroken reserves of old-growth forest make up the largest virgin forest in the United States, barring only the vast timber reserves in Alaska's Tongass Forest.

-The Talimena Scenic Drive, which is Highway 1 in Oklahoma and Highway 88 in Arkansas, is a National Scenic Byway which meanders through the forest providing amazing vistas and excellent photo opportunities.
+The Talimena Scenic Drive, which is Highway 1 in Oklahoma and Highway 88 in Arkansas, is a National Scenic Byway which meanders through the forest.
 The Scenic Drive passes through old-growth oak woodlands on Winding Stair and Rich Mountains.

 Forest headquarters are located in Hot Springs, Arkansas.